-For demonstration purposes, this guide uses a simple demo interface offered for demonstration purposes by a third party.
-The transactions shown here in the form of screen captures will be representative of the type of transactions commonly used by operators on UTS terminals.
-Unlike the exercises in the Composer Tutorial, these steps are not meant to be followed by the user, but are merely given here for illustrative purposes.
+For demonstration purposes, this guide uses a menu-driven system interface called MARC, Menu-Assisted Resource Control, offered for demonstration purposes by a third party.
+The transactions shown here in the form of screen captures will be representative of the type of transactions commonly used by operators on T27 terminals.

-Recording a UTS Session
+Recording a T27 Session

-The UTS Component differs from other components in that a major portion of the Action Model is built for you automatically.
-This happens as you interact with the host in the Native Environment pane as part of a live UTS session.
+The T27 Component differs from other components in that a major portion of the Action Model is built for you automatically.
+This happens as you interact with the host in the Native Environment pane as part of a live T27 session.
 Composer records your interactions as a set of auto-generated actions in the Action Model.
 Typically, in other exteNd Composer components (such as a JDBC Component), you must manually create actions in the Action Model, which then perform the mapping, logging, transformation, communication, and other tasks required by the component or service.
-By contrast, when you create a UTS Component, you record requests and responses to and from the host, which end up as actions in the Action Model.
+By contrast, when you create a T27 Component, you record requests and responses to and from the host, which end up as actions in the Action Model.
 In addition, you can add standard actions (Map, Log, Function, etc.) to the Action Model just the same as in other components.

-NOTE: In order to successfully build a UTS Component, you should be familiar with the specifics of the host application you intend to use in your XML integration project.
+NOTE: In order to successfully build a T27 Component, you should be familiar with the specifics of the host application you intend to use in your XML integration project.

-The following example demonstrates several common tasks that you will encounter in building UTS Components, such as:
+The following example demonstrates several common tasks that you will encounter in building T27 Components, such as:

-Automatic creation of Set Screen Text actions
+- Automatic creation of Set Screen Text actions - Automatic creation of Send Key actions

-- Automatic creation of Send Key actions - Automatic creation of Check Screen actions - Drag-and-drop mapping of Input DOM elements to UTS-screen prompts - Drag-and-drop mapping from the Native Environment Screen to the Output DOM - The use of ECMAScript expressions to manipulate Screen object elements
+- Automatic reation of Check Screen actions - Drag-and-drop mapping of Input DOM elements to T27-screen prompts - Drag-and-drop mapping from the Native Environment Screen to the Output DOM - The use of ECMAScript expressions to manipulate Screen object elements

-The following example starts with an XML document that contains several parameters used as input to a guest book page.
-The goal of this particular component is simply to sign a guest book on the demo system and receive some information back from the terminal.
-Several screen messages will be placed in the Output DOM.
+The following example starts with an input XML document that contains several transactional commands for the MARC system to process.
+The goal of this particular component is to process these commands on MARC to determine the last job completed and place the name of that job in the Output DOM.

-To record a UTS session:
+To record a T27 session:

-- 1 Create a UTS Component per the procedure shown in Chapter 3, "Creating a UTS Component". - 2 Once created, the UTS Component Editor window appears, with the words "UTS Terminal" in the center of the Native Environment Pane, indicating that no connection has yet been established with a host.
+- 1 Create a T27 Component per the procedure shown in Chapter 3, "Creating a T27 Component". - 2 Once created, the T27 Component Editor window appears, with the words "T27 Terminal" in the center of the Native Environment Pane, indicating that no connection has yet been established with a host.